TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 Here we will use the Flye assembler (https://github.com/fenderglass/Flye/).
 It takes in sequencing reads, and puts out a long draft assembly that contains many scaffolds.

-EXERCISE: We are using the Flye assembler in "meta" mode, by passing the --meta option in the call parameters.
-By investigating the Flye documentation (https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md), can you explain what the "meta" modes does, and argue why we're using it in this setting?
+EXERCISE: If you look closely at the flye program call in the sbatch script below, you can see that we're passing the "--meta" argument to flye.
+By investigating the Flye documentation (https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md), can you explain what the "meta" modes does, and argue why we want to use it in this setting?

 📝 Create a file named 02_assemble-flye.sh with the following contents, and submit the job with sbatch: